Fisher (animal): Physical characteristics

 Fishers' bodies are long, thin, and low to the ground.
-The sexes have similar physical features, but they are sexually dimorphic in size, with the male being much larger than the female.
+The sexes have similar physical features, but they are sexually dimorphic, with the male being much larger than the female.
 Males are 90–120 cm in total length and weigh 3.5–6.0 kg.
 Females measure 75–95 cm and weigh 2.0–2.5 kg.
 Head and body lengths for both sexes range from 47–75 cm; the tail adding a further 30–42 cm.
 The largest male fisher ever recorded weighed 9 kg.

 The fisher's fur changes with the season and differs slightly between sexes.
 Males have coarser coats than females.
 In the early winter, the coats are dense and glossy, ranging from 30 mm on the chest to 70 mm on the back.
 The color ranges from deep brown to black, although it appears to be much blacker in the winter when contrasted with white snow.
 From the face to the shoulders, fur can be hoary-gold or silver due to tricolored guard hairs.
-The underside of a fisher is almost completely brown except for randomly placed patches of white or cream-colored fur.
+The underside of a fisher is almost completely brown except for randomly placed patches of white- or cream-colored fur.
 In the summer, the fur color is more variable and may lighten considerably.
 Fishers undergo moulting starting in late summer and finishing by November or December.

 Fishers have five toes on each foot, with unsheathed, retractable claws.
-Their feet are large, making it easier for them to move on top of snow packs.
+Their feet are large, making movement on top of snowpacks easier.
 In addition to the toes, four central pads are on each foot.
 On the hind paws are coarse hairs that grow between the pads and the toes, giving them added traction when walking on slippery surfaces.
 Fishers have highly mobile ankle joints that can rotate their hind paws almost 180°, allowing them to maneuver well in trees and climb down head-first.
 The fisher is one of relatively few mammalian species with the ability to descend trees head-first.

 A circular patch of hair on the central pad of their hind paws marks plantar glands that give off a distinctive odor.
 Since these patches become enlarged during breeding season, they are likely used to make a scent trail to allow fishers to find each other so they can mate.